Italian Greyhound Breed Guide

 Italian Greyhound Background Info & History

-The Italian Greyhound showcases a gentle and loving personality, just like their larger relatives.
+The Italian Greyhound personality is gentle and loving, just like their larger relatives.
 Their slender and petite body puts them at just under a foot in height.
 They are commonly referred to as the miniature version of the original greyhound.
-The Italian Greyhound is an old and regal breed, dating back to 2,000 years ago.
+The Italian Greyhound breed is old and regal, dating back to 2,000 years ago.

 Records show that they originated from Turkey and Greece, and later made their way to Southern Europe during the middle ages.
 Aristocrats and noblemen loved this breed and they quickly became a prized companion, especially in Italy.
 Throughout Europe, the Italian Greyhound was loved by royalty alike.